sfbrigade/intentional-walk-client/README.md

 Contact another developer or admin on this project and:

-* Share the email address associated with an Apple ID that you will use to log in to the Apple Developer Program website.
+- Share the email address associated with an Apple ID that you will use to log in to the Apple Developer Program website.
 You will be invited to the developer team.

-  * In the `ios` directory, copy `example.env` to `.env` and set the email address associated with your Apple ID registered with the Apple Developer Program.
+  - In the `ios` directory, copy `example.env` to `.env` and set the email address associated with your Apple ID registered with the Apple Developer Program.

-  * Once you accept the invite, log in to the [Apple Developer](https://developer.apple.com/) website to download and install Xcode.
+  - Once you accept the invite, log in to the [Apple Developer](https://developer.apple.com/) website to download and install Xcode.

-* Share the email address associated with a Google Account that you will use to log in to the Google Play Console.
+- Share the email address associated with a Google Account that you will use to log in to the Google Play Console.
 You will then get the files and password to do the following:

-  * In the `android` directory, copy `example.env` to `.env` and set the password for the production signing keystore.
+  - In the `android` directory, copy `example.env` to `.env` and set the password for the production signing keystore.

-  * In the `android/app` directory, save a copy of the `intentional-walk-upload-key.keystore` production signing keystore.
+  - In the `android/app` directory, save a copy of the `intentional-walk-upload-key.keystore` production signing keystore.

-  * In the `android/fastlane` directory, save a copy of the `key.json` for the Google Play service account used to automate release uploads.
+  - In the `android/fastlane` directory, save a copy of the `key.json` for the Google Play service account used to automate release uploads.

 ## Step 2: Set up command-line tools

-* In the root of the project, run `bundle` to install the deployment tools.
+- In the root of the project, run `bundle` to install the deployment tools.

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+## Setting up an environment

+Copy one of the environment files in the project root directory (`.env.dev`, `.env.staging`, `.env.prod`) to `.env` depending upon which environment you wish to connect to.
+Note: currently, there are no "secrets" in our environment variables, but please DO NOT COMMIT secrets into any of the environment files.
+Instead, put a blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).

+To start, use the `.env.staging` environment.
+Note that the staging server may go to sleep and take some seconds to start up again when connecting.
+The `.env.dev` environment is for developers who are also running the server codebase on the same machine and wish to connect to it.
+The `.env.prod` environment connects to the live production server.
+Please sign up with either the first and/or last name "Tester" to have your account flagged as a test account on production.

+If you change your environment settings, you'll need to reset the Metro Bundler cache.
+Close it, if it is running, then restart it with: `npm start -- --reset-cache`

 ## Step 1: Start the Metro Server